Dungyichao/http_server/README.md

     "$base/s_%08d.ts"

 ```
 The following table shows how your configuration would affect the streaming latency time in our project.
+Segment_wrap means how many .ts file will be kept.
+Segment_List_Size means how many .ts records will be kept in the .m3u8 which will affact client playback.
+Segment_wrap should be larger or equal to Segment_List_Size.
 <p align="center">
 <table>
     <thead>